lando-cal/tech-notes/rsync.md

 This will resume broken file transfers where they were left off, and give you completion statistics with transfer rate, percent complete and estimated time left.

-## Recursively symlink src to dst
+## Recursively link src to dst
+rsync can be used to create a hard linked local copy of a whole tree.
+This is useful if you don't have GNU cp where the same could be done with simply `cp -lrp`.
+On OS X with [homebrew](http://brew.sh), GNU cp can be installed via `brew install coreutils` and accessed via `gcp`.
+See also `ls -la /usr/local/opt/coreutils/bin/`.

 Slashes are really really important here; this won't work if you get them wrong.
 Absolute paths must be given, thus ${PWD} and ${HOME} vs ~

 ```
-rsync -aP --link-dest="${PWD}/src" ./src/ dst #recursively symlink ./src to dst
+rsync -aP --link-dest="${PWD}/src" ./src/ dst #recursively hard link ./src to dst
 ```

+For example:

+```
+rsync -aivv --link-dest="${HOME}/Dropbox" ${HOME}/Dropbox/some_dir ${HOME}/temp/
+```

 This will create the directory `${HOME}/temp/some_dir` and hard link all the files from the source into the destination.
 It should only take a few seconds.
 Lines with 'hf' indicate a hard linked file.
 Lines with 'cd' indicate 'created directory'.

-```
-rsync -aivv --link-dest="${HOME}/Dropbox" ${HOME}/Dropbox/some_dir ${HOME}/temp/
-```

 ## Move files to another server in small batches
 This is useful if you want to gradually clear up disk space rather than waiting until the end of a transfer of a large number of files to clear up disk space in one large operation.